Ken Caster Historical Geology Professor

 The Sharp Lens of Time

 Years later, I finally understood what he was saying.
-Here I was, a sophomore still ringing wet behind the ears, not having a clue about what existed in the written record concerning everything about fossils.
+Here I was, a junior still ringing wet behind the ears, not having a clue about what existed in the written record concerning everything about fossils.

 Even if I understood and retained every word of what Dr. Caster taught in the historical geology class for the entire year, I might have only known 0.00001 percent of all there was to know at that time about fossils.